 This is not the same genus as onion and garlic (Allium), but they are members of the onion family.

-The common name, Society Garlic, is based on the notion it’s possible to eat this type of garlic without the negative consequences of bad breath.
+The common name, Society Garlic, is based on the notion that eating this garlic type is possible without bad breath’s negative consequences.

 Please keep in mind various climates change the height, bloom time, and color of this plant.